AP VoteCast: Many coalitions in Iowa Democratic caucus vote

 At 38, the former mayor of South Bend, Indiana, pitched himself as a prodigy who was driven to return home by his affection for the industrial Midwest.
 This message appealed to many, but especially Iowa Democrats 45 and older, those with a college degree and those who considered themselves to be moderate — with each of these groups holding majorities among Buttigieg’s supporters.

 But with his youth and identity as a gay man, Buttigieg also embodied a desire for transformative, generational change among a group of front-runners who are in their 70s.
-Nearly 7 in 10 of his backers preferred a candidate who could bring about sweeping changes to the political system.
+About 7 in 10 of his backers preferred a candidate who could bring about sweeping changes to the political system.

 Yet compared with supporters of the more liberal candidates, Buttigieg’s backers were more likely to oppose substantial policy changes such as shifting people to government health insurance or canceling student debt.